mzl5233/freepdftools.pro/README.md

 pdf-tool-station/
 ├── src/
 │   ├── components/       # React components
+│   ├── i18n/            # Internationalization configuration
 │   ├── services/        # API and utility services
 │   ├── styles/          # Global styles
 │   ├── App.jsx         # Main application component
 │   └── main.jsx        # Application entry point
 ├── public/             # Static assets
+│   ├── locales/        # Translation files
+│   │   ├── en/         # English translations
+│   │   ├── es/         # Spanish translations
+│   │   ├── de/         # German translations
+│   │   ├── fr/         # French translations
+│   │   ├── zh/         # Chinese translations
+│   │   └── ja/         # Japanese translations
 └── dist/              # Production build output
 ```

+## Internationalization

+The application supports multiple languages and provides an intuitive language switcher component.
+To add or modify translations:

+1. Navigate to `public/locales/{language_code}/translation.json`
+2. Edit the JSON file with your translations
+3. For adding a new language, create a new folder with the language code and copy the structure from an existing translation file

+See the [DEPLOYMENT.md](./DEPLOYMENT.md) for more information on deployment considerations with i18n.

 ## Contributing